starcatbrands/about.starcatbrands.com/docs/policies/terms_of_service.md

 Effective date: 2024-07-11

 !!! warning "Please Note:"
-    StarCat Brands makes multiple projects/products.
-These Terms of Service apply to all projects/products made by StarCat Brands, unless otherwise noted within the individual project/product.
+    StarCat Brands builds multiple products/services.
+These Terms of Service apply to all products/services built by StarCat Brands, unless otherwise noted within the individual project/product.

-    A full list of projects/products can be found on the [StarCat Brands Homepage](https://starcatbrands.com) or at [https://about.starcatbrands.com/general/service_domains/](https://about.starcatbrands.com/general/service_domains/).
+    A full list of products/services can be found on the [StarCat Brands Homepage](https://starcatbrands.com) or at [https://about.starcatbrands.com/general/service_domains/](https://about.starcatbrands.com/general/service_domains/).

 ## StarCat Brands Terms of Service
 ### 0. Welcome